lovira/Text-Sonification/README.md

 # Text Sonification

+Note: The python scripts will be uploaded at some point in the future.

 This project is one of the assessments for the Master in Applied Cybernetics course at ANU.
 This is a part of a larger installation that was presented on the School of Cybernetics Demo Day.